jerrymedias/SpaceX/README.md

 This project focus is to build a small app where we can show spacex launch and landing success respective to year, there is a filter section to apply filters on spacex data.

-This project is a PWA application which is responsive for all 6 resoluions.
+This project is a PWA application & also added intersection observer for lazy loading rocket images.

 Project stack is Angular9, Typescript, Javascript, HTML, SCSS, Bootstrap.